m0chaud/oli-oli/readme.txt

 9.4 Selection Sort (10 fix values)

+9.5 Quick Sort( Thank You "Tony Hoare" for giving such a wonder ful algorithm.
+1000,000 random integer - ~126 milliseconds - super impressed with this algorithm, 100M sorting took - 0.2 minutes )

 10. Tree

 10.1 N-Array Tree Version 1 (Reminder used for inserting into the tree)